annaesvensson/yellow-help/readme.md

 ## How to improve documentation

 You can find basic documentation in the help and more detailed documentation in [extensions](https://datenstrom.se/yellow/extensions/).
 Imagine what the user wants to do and what would make their life easier.
 Review the documentation from the perspective of the user.
-As a general rule, the documentation should consist of several sections, include examples that users can copy/paste and be written in an easy-to-understand language.
+As a general rule, the documentation should consist of several sections, include examples that users can copy/paste, explain settings that users can customise and be written in an easy-to-understand language.
 For experienced writers there's a [style guide](https://github.com/annaesvensson/yellow-help/blob/main/yellow-style-guide.md).
 Did you improve documentation?
 Fork the relevant repository and send a pull request to the developer.

 ## Acknowledgements